Syrnola pumilio

 Syrnola pumilio is a species of sea snail, a marine gastropod mollusk in the family Pyramidellidae, the pyrams and their allies.

 Description

 The length of the shell measures 6.3 mm.
+Syrnola pumilio exhibits sexual reproduction and is associated with marine benthic habitats, which are the ecosystems occurring on the ocean floor.

 Distribution

 This marine species is endemic to the Eastern Atlantic off St. Helena.